>

 BWA Tutorial: Read Mapping for Genome Analysis

-Last updated: February 17, 2026
+Last updated: March 13, 2026

 Introduction

-BWA includes several algorithms:
+BWA includes several different algorithms:

 Installation

-You can install BWA via Bioconda.
+BWA can be installed via Bioconda.

 $ conda install -c bioconda bwa

-Let's display the help message.
+Let's display the help message to verify.

 $ bwa

-If the following output is displayed, the installation was successful.
+If you see output like the following, the installation was successful.

 Program: bwa (alignment via Burrows-Wheeler transformation) Version: 0.7.17-r1188 Contact: Heng Li <lh3@sanger.ac.uk> Usage: bwa <command> [options] Command: index index sequences in the FASTA format mem BWA-MEM algorithm fastmap identify super-maximal exact matches pemerge merge overlapping paired ends (EXPERIMENTAL) aln gapped/ungapped alignment samse generate alignment (single ended) sampe generate alignment (paired ended) bwasw BWA-SW for long queries shm manage indices in shared memory fa2pac convert FASTA to PAC format pac2bwt generate BWT from PAC pac2bwtgen alternative algorithm for generating BWT bwtupdate update .bwt to the new format bwt2sa generate SA from BWT and Occ Note: To use BWA, you need to first index the genome with `bwa index`.
 There are three alignment algorithms in BWA: `mem`, `bwasw`, and `aln/samse/sampe`.
 If you are not sure which to use, try `bwa mem` first.
 Please `man ./bwa.1` for the manual.